parasaurolophus/home-automation/README.md

-This allows for a nearly complete separation between the _view_ implemented using [Vuetify](https://vuetifyjs.com/), the _model_ transmitted as message payloads using WebSockets and Node-RED flows as the _controller_ in the so-called MVC (Model, View, Controller) architectural pattern.
+This allows for a nearly complete separation between the _view_ implemented using [Vuetify](https://vuetifyjs.com/), the _model_ transmitted as JSON message payloads using WebSockets, and Node-RED flows as the _controller_ in the so-called MVC (Model, View, Controller) architectural pattern.
 The result is that these flows display a consolidated user interface for controlling diverse devices